 Note: The authors have added comments for better grasping a scene/preparation (in red).

 Measurement Environment Set-up

+Pronounciation of XBIC, XBIV: “X-bick”, “X-bif”

 Begin by designing a sample holder to provide maximum freedom to the placement of different detectors in close proximity.
 [1] Set the sample holder onto a kinematic base to allow easy re-positioning of samples with micrometer position.
 [2]